spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/15-create-vm-template.md

 # Prerequisites

-- Valid YAML that defines a VM.
+- Valid YAML that defines your VM template(s).

 # Enablement

-Create templates by adding a YAML file as a manifest in an add-on profile.
+Create a template by adding a YAML file as a manifest in an add-on profile.

 <br />